jschicht/Indx2Csv/readme.txt

-This is a parser for INDX records of type $I30 and $O ($ObjId).
+This is a parser for INDX records of type $I30, $O ($ObjId) and $R ($Reparse).
 For $I30 this is the $INDEX_ALLOCATION attribute for directories which is an index with certain values from the $STANDARD_INFORMATION and $FILE_NAME attributes of all subitems (items within a folder).
 For $ObjId there is an $O index (in $INDEX_ALLOCATION and/or $INDEX_ROOT) that holds data for all files on the volume that contain an $ObjectId attribute in their MFT record.
 In order to scan for this, make sure Scan mode = 0.
+For $Reparse there is an $R index (in $INDEX_ALLOCATION and/or $INDEX_ROOT) that holds data for all files on the volume that contain an $REPARSE_POINT attribute in their MFT record.
+In order to scan for this, make sure Scan mode = 0.

 On NTFS there are various types of INDX present in addition to $I30:
 $INDEX_ALLOCATION:$SDH for $Secure.
 This is MftRef 9 and is the security descriptor hash index.
 $INDEX_ALLOCATION:$SII for $Secure.
 This is MftRef 9 and is the security id index.
 $INDEX_ALLOCATION:$O for $Quota.
-This is for MftRef 24.
+This is usually but not always for MftRef 24.
 $INDEX_ALLOCATION:$Q for $Quota.
-This is for MftRef 24.
+This is usually but not always for MftRef 24.
 $INDEX_ALLOCATION:$O for $ObjId.
-This is for MftRef 25 and is for the index that holds information about all files that have the $OBJECT_ID attribute present.
+This is usually but not always for MftRef 25 and is for the index that holds information about all files that have the $OBJECT_ID attribute present.
 $INDEX_ALLOCATION:$R for $Reparse.
-This is for MftRef 26 and is for the index that holds information about all files that have the $REPARSE_POINT attribute present.
+This is usually but not always for MftRef 26 and is for the index that holds information about all files that have the $REPARSE_POINT attribute present.

 What input?
 For best results, use IndxCarver to extract the INDX records.
 That tool will filter output into 3, which makes sense.
 That is 1 for false positive, 1 for records with fixups applied, and 1 for records without fixups applied.
 This way it is also easier to distinguish them.